 If you have ever found your favorite website not opening, one of the reasons for that might be a hacker attack.
 Among the many things they manage to intercept is the way an IP transfers information to its destination.

-Hackers have been employing this attack for many years.
+Hackers have been employing this cyber attack for many years.
 Even though, internet providers now have way more means to prevent it, cybercriminals still use it as a low-hanging fruit.

 Below we will explain how it works and what are the methods to prevent it.